Sacramento Region California Jobs First (CERF) FAQs

 Yes.
 As Regional Convener, Valley Vision would seek to distribute resources to enable participation, increase capacity, and provide technical assistance to organizations, entities, and individuals who are interested in participating in the Planning Phase of the grant.
 The details of what this process would look like are still to be determined.

 What might the governance structure and/or decision-making process look like during the Planning Phase?

-Valley Vision and its partners have done some early brainstorming around what it would look like to begin building the regional collaborative that would drive the Planning Phase of the CERF program.
+Valley Vision and its partners have done some early brainstorming around what it would look like to begin building the regional collaborative that would drive the Planning Phase of the California Jobs First (CERF) program.